 As many as 1 in 12 children and young people provide care for another person.
 This could be a parent, a relative or a sibling and for different reasons such as disability, chronic illness, mental health needs, or adults who are misusing drugs or alcohol.
 Pupils who provide care for another are Young Carers.
-These young people can miss out

-Pupils who provide care for another are Young Carers.
 These young people can miss out on opportunities, and the requirement to provide care can impact on school attendance or punctuality, limit time for homework, leisure activities and social time with friends.